Great Neck, New York

 Things to Do in Great Neck

-• United States Merchant Marine Academy – Located in Kings Point, this federal service academy occasionally offers tours and is a landmark of national significance.
+• United States Merchant Marine Academy – Located in Kings Point, this federal service academy is one of the area’s most important landmarks.
+Public access, ceremonies, and tours can be limited, so check current policies before planning a visit.

 Dining Scene